opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 This can be spinned up into a new RFC and discussed, just wanted to add this as it can influence the choice of whether it makes sense to go with Git compiled to WASM approach or Git in JS.

-> note: need to read up on it to say for sure

 This can use either isomorphic git or libgit2 under the hood.
 FS implementation is abstracted away.

 > note: need to read through lg2.js code to see whether Emscripten is node fs api like